SircleCquare/SE306_Project_2/README.md

-# Flip Side, by dynam.io (SE306 Project 2)
+# Ex Umbra, by dynam.io (SE306 Project 2)
-Note: The game was renamed from 'Ups and Downs' to 'Flip Side'.
+Note: The game was renamed from the working title 'Ups and Downs' to 'Ex Umbra'.
 There may still be legacy references to this working title, including in file names.

 ## Team member Github IDs
 - SircleCquare - Asheer Ahmad